Download MP3 Audio Track

 (Sir Walter Raleigh)

 OF ALL THE ENTHUSIASTIC IDEAS IN THE WORLD, “FIRE” IS PERHAPS THE MOST ENTHUSIASTIC.
-The two words — fire and enthusiasm — are almost synonymous.
-When a cause is worthy of our enthusiasm, we appreciate and admire those who are “fired up” about it, and those cold souls who have no fire, well, we pity them.
+The two words — “fire” and “enthusiasm” — are almost synonymous.
+When a cause is worthy of our enthusiasm, we appreciate and admire those who are “fired up” about it, and those cold souls who have no fire . . . well, we pity them.

-Most of the great accomplishments in human history have been the result of a passion that burned in someone’s heart, and most people understand that.
+Most of the great accomplishments in human history have been the result of a passion that burned in someone’s heart, and most people understand this fact.
 What is not so widely understood is the link between fire (enthusiasm) and learning.
 Lazy, apathetic people not only fail to accomplish anything, but they also fail to learn very much.
 Is it not the passionate people who are the real students?
 I believe so.
 Indeed, I would go so far as to say that without enthusiasm we never rise to an understanding of the really great truths about human life.

 Unfocused and unrestrained enthusiasm can be quite damaging, of course, and so we recognize the need for a person’s fire to be governed by valid principles and channeled by self-discipline.
-Sigmund Freud was exactly right when he wrote, “If the fire rages uncontrolled in a house, we call it a disastrous conflagration; if it burns in a smelting furnace, we call it a useful industrial force.”
-The very last person you want to deal with is the fellow who has a fiery enthusiasm but no acquaintance with the concepts of discipline and governance.
+Sigmund Freud was right when he wrote, “If the fire rages uncontrolled in a house, we call it a disastrous conflagration; if it burns in a smelting furnace, we call it a useful industrial force.”
+The last person you want to deal with is the fellow who has a fiery enthusiasm for something but no acquaintance with the concepts of discipline and governance.

 “Success isn’t a result of spontaneous combustion.
 You must set yourself on fire” (Arnold H. Glasow).